Jacky-P-He/ML-in-Real-Estate/README.md

     ```sh
     streamlit run app.py

+Use **New York, NY_sold_past365days.csv** for Streamlit app in your browser.
 This will start the web application where you can interact with the data and visualize the analysis results.

 ## Project Structure
 - **app.py**: Main script to run the web application.